inviwo/inviwo/modules/tetramesh/readme.md

 # TetraMesh Module

 This module adds basic rendering support for unstructured grids using tetrahedra like the `TetraMeshVolumeRaycaster`.
-The `TetraMeshProvider` provides a common interface for arbitrary tetrahedral grids and uploads the necessary data to the GPU.
-See for example the `VTKTetraMeshProvider` in the topovis/ttk module.
+The `TetraMesh` provides a common interface for arbitrary tetrahedral grids.
+The data upload to the GPU with the necessary data required for rendering is managed by `TetraMeshBuffers`.
+See for example `VolumeTetraMesh` and `VTKTetraMesh` in the topovis/ttk module.

 Enable the topovis/ttk module for supporting and rendering VTK unstructured grids.